logo

 Product Description

 The American Equity EstateShield is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) an opportunity to earn a market index-linked return without having to incur the risk of market downside.
-This might be a suitable plan for people who are approaching retirement and aim to grow and protect their retirement savings.
-This plan is also suitable for people who are looking for guaranteed lifetime income or plan to leave a legacy for their loved ones, in addition to protecting and growing their retirement savings.
+This might be a suitable plan for individuals approaching retirement who aim to grow and protect their retirement savings.
+This plan is also suitable for individuals seeking a guaranteed lifetime income or those planning to leave a legacy for their loved ones, in addition to protecting and growing their retirement savings.

 Product NameAmerican Equity EstateShield